mozman/ezdxf/docs/source/index.rst

 Knowledge Graph
 ---------------

-The knowledge graph contains additional information beyond the documentation and is managed by `logseq <https://logseq.com/>`_.
+The :ref:`knowledge_graph` contains additional information beyond the documentation and is managed by `logseq <https://logseq.com/>`_.
 The source data is included in the repository in the folder ``ezdxf/notes``.
 There is also a `HTML export <https://ezdxf.mozman.at/notes/#/page/ezdxf>`_ on the website which gets regular updates.